lifepillar/drupid/README.md

 #### Version 1.1.4 (2013/9/2) ####

 - Fixed a regression which, in some circumstances, caused an uncaught exception upon checking whether a project is installed.
-- If a local project differs from the cached version, and it must be patched, Drupid shows a [Patched] label instead of the more generic [update].
+- If a local project differs from the cached version, and it must be patched, Drupid shows a [Patched] label instead of the more generic [Update].

 #### Version 1.1.3 (2013/9/1) ####